 Our social media accounts on Facebook, Twitter, YouTube, Google+ and the news blog also helped keep nine million people informed so that they could plan, prepare and protect themselves from the impacts of the snow, ice and cold.

 Our social content was shared by a large number of organisations, including theScottish Government, Highways Agency, Heathrow Airport and the Prime Minister who tweeted "For #snow updates this weekend - follow @WinterHighways and @MetOffice #FF".

 "Thanks to all involved in the work the Met Office did for this winter spell.
 The forecasts were excellent, very accurate and much appreciated."

 The Met Office identified the switch from the milder weather of early January to much colder and potentially snowy conditions over a week before the first spell of snow arrived in northern Britain on the 14th and 15th of January, publishing a Colder weather on the way, blog and video about the colder weather to come and its causes around five days in advance.

 This advance warning allowed agencies to put plans in place to minimise the risk of disruption.
 Throughout, the message to 'be prepared' to change your plans was widely communicated and acted upon, with travel providers such as rail operators, Heathrow airport, and highways agencies and authorities implementing contingency plans throughout the period.

-Forecasting snow, and accurately predicting where it will fall, poses a tough challenge for forecasters.
+Snow and snow forecasts, and accurately predicting where it will fall, poses a tough challenge for forecasters.
 The sheer number of snowfall events over a prolonged period of severe weather created a very busy time for our weather experts.

 To give an idea of how we've done over this time, here's a timeline of the severe weather and our assessment of how we've done.